adonisjs/v5-docs/content/guides/http/file-uploads.md

 The API for the file uploads only focuses on handling user uploaded files and not saving and serving them.
 However, the following is the simplest way to serve the files from a local disk.

-The `response.attachment` method streams the file to the client and returns a `404` status code when the file is missing.
+The `response.attachment` method streams the file to the client or returns a `404` status code when the file is missing.

 ```ts
 import Route from '@ioc:Adonis/Core/Route'